History of Stoneygate School

 Glenn Prep School (GPS) was founded by Barbara Wilson in 1957.
 She had been running a School called Gazeira Prep School in Cairo since 1945 but the Suez Crisis forced her to return to England.
 It is understood that whilst driving to visit her brother in Derby she passed through Great Glen, saw that the house was for sale and thought the site perfect for a School – particularly as the GPS initials would remind her of her School in Egypt!

 The main School building, which now houses the younger pupils of Stoneygate School, was erected in 1907 for Robert Kaye, the shoe magnate, its architect being the well known Henry Goddard, and the grounds planted with unusual shrubs and trees many of which we still enjoy today.
 The house was sold by the Kaye family in 1937 and was then used by the army during World War II before its acquisition by Mrs Wilson.

 When Mrs Wilson retired in 1976 the School was purchased by the Josephs family who ran Stoneygate School in Leicester; GPS continued to run successfully under Julia Josephs until her retirement in 1994 when the two Schools merged under the control of Jeremy Josephs, then Headmaster of Stoneygate, but continued to run on two sites.
 The creation of the Great Glen bypass a few years later allowed planning permission for major construction and expansion of the Glen site and Stoneygate School moved up to Great Glen in September 2003 to create a vibrant, fully co-educational Prep School, now in splendid surroundings of nearly 45 acres.

-In 2016 the school embarks on the next chapter of its journey, with the acquisition by Leicester Grammar School Trust.
+In 2016 the school embarked on the next chapter of its journey when it joined the Leicester Grammar Schools Trust.